farhadkhodaei/smart-home-with-stm32f030f4p6-enc28j60/README.md

 Dear reader, Hi

 This is a project for turning an LED (connected to PA4 GPIO pin of stm32f030f4p6 microcontroller) on or off by using ethernet or wifi connection.
 This operation can be done by a web browser run on a smartphone or a pc, connected to the ENC28J60 (that is interfaced with the used stm32f030 microcontroller) directly or by a wifi modem/router.
 You can find all things by loading the web page implemented by the microcontroller.
 Then you can open the Keil 4 project or STM32CubeMX project and view the source code.
 In the folder of important files there is a STM32CubeMX project file that should be regenerated to have the remaining files and "Drivers" folder.
-Also the complete project with all files can be found inside the rar file.
 The hardware should be implemented as follows: (see also http://farhadstore.ir)

 PA4: the LED pin that is being on/off (on by making it low)